Build a Merchant Marine Career

 Your sea experience / duty assignments may transition into ratings as a U.S. Merchant Mariner.
 If you served in either the deck or engineering departments, you may be sitting on a treasure of sea time.

 Duty assignments, such as BM, OS, EN, BT, DC, CG, QM, RD, SM, TT, GS, GSE, GSM, GM, HT, MK, MR, QM, DS, HT and MM, will transition.
 Good cooks are always in great demand!
+Where are all the Chefs!

 Veterans With Disabilities